Nvos/react-ts-starter/README.md

 # Codegen

 Project uses **Hygen** for scaffolding.
-To get started install **hygen** globally using either npm or yarn.
+To get started install **hygen** globally using either npm or yarn (**hygen should be installed after using setup.sh!**).
 Then run **hygen** in terminal which will list all available generators.
-When running any generator you'll be provided with few generation options.
+When running any generator you'll be provided with generation options.

 ## Generators

 - Component
   - [x] FC
   - [ ] Class
-- Slice
+- Slice (inject + normal)
 - [x] Routing (components/views)

+# Getting started

+Run setup.sh bash script, which will install commit convention, codegen tooling, then install dependencies by running **yarn**

+# Worthwhile libraries

+- Graphql
+  - Apollo
+  - Urql
+  - Graphql code generator
+- Websocket
+  - Sockette
+  - Redux-websocket (https://github.com/giantmachines/redux-websocket) - thought it is pretty easy to write own wrapper using sockette which might give more control
+  - If using redux-observable or just rxjs there's websocket handling implemented https://rxjs.dev/api/webSocket/webSocket

 # Useful links